SAGAAIDEV/mcp-suite/docs/mcp-suite/docs/vision_statement.md

 - Update existing integrations without breaking changes
 - Scale from personal use to enterprise deployments

+### 5. Simplified Management

+- Manage all MCP servers from a single system tray interface
+- One-click authentication for multiple services
+- Visual indicators of server status and health
+- Easy troubleshooting and configuration

 ## Guiding Principles

 ### 1. Simplicity First